 - Knowing what to do if you’re experiencing prostate cancer symptoms

-Scripps encourages patients and the community to be proactive in early detection of prostate cancer through screenings and education.
+Scripps Cancer Center encourages patients and the community to be proactive in early detection of prostate cancer through screenings and education.

-Most men have no symptoms or signs of prostate cancer in its early stages.
+Most men with prostate cancer have no symptoms or signs in its early stages.
 As the disease becomes more advanced, prostate cancer signs may include:

 - A slow or weak urine stream

 - Being unable to urinate or having difficulty in starting to urinate

 - Needing to urinate more often than usual, especially at night